supabase-community/launchweek.dev/README.md

 2025 / 02 / W08

+- 24-28: Laravel Launch Week - Laravel Cloud, Laravel 12, new Starter Kits, the Laravel VS Code extension a new laravel.com

+2025 / 02 / W08

 - 17-21: dstack Launch Week - Open-source Kubernetes and Slurm alternative for AI
 - 18-21: Stytch Launch Week - APIs and SDKs for auth and fraud prevention